 • The Central style: Break the crepe into smaller pieces and place Bánh Xèo along with herbs and lettuce into your bowl of Nước Chấm.
 Use chopsticks to enjoy the dish.

 • The Southern style: Wrap Bánh Xèo and herbs in a generously sized mustard greens or lettuce leaf.
 Or you can use a sheet of rice paper to wrap the ingredients.
-Dip this roll in a bowl of Nước Chấm dipping sauce and Đồ Chua (pickled carrots and daikon).
+Dip this roll in a bowl of Nước Chấm (dipping fish sauce) and Đồ Chua (pickled carrots and daikon).

 Notes